Sherwin Williams Modern Gray: a more MODERN take on gray!

 Modern Gray is a tricky one as it’s not entirely committed to one undertone.
 When a color isn’t committed to one undertone, it means it can flash into others depending on its surroundings.

-While I wish that crown moulding wasn’t black, this is still a great shot of Modern Gray!
+While I wish that crown molding wasn’t black, this is still a great shot of Modern Gray!

 If I want to sample a paint color, what’s the best way?